joshnuss/faas/README.md

 This is a very naive implementation of a multi node faas, just for learnings sake :)

-Elixir is used as coordinator to run JavaScript code.
+An Elixir web app is to store and coordinate the execution of JavaScript code.
+REST frontend, Postgres backend.

 ## Setup